History of the Puritans under King Charles I: William Laud, Archbishop of Canterbury, 1633–1643

 In 1633 the moderate archbishop George Abbot died, and Charles I chose William Laud as his successor as Archbishop of Canterbury.
 Abbot had been in practical terms suspended from his functions in 1617 after he refused to order his clergy to read the Book of Sports.
 Charles now re-issued the Book of Sports, in a symbolic gesture of October 1633 against sabbatarianism.
-Laud further ordered his clergy to read it to their congregations, and acted to suspend ministers who refused to do that, an effective shibboleth to root out Puritan clergy.
+Laud further ordered his clergy to read it to their congregations, and suspended ministers who refused to do that, an effective shibboleth to root out Puritan clergy.
 The 1630s saw a renewed concern by bishops of the Church of England to enforce uniformity in the church, by ensuring strict compliance with the style of worship set out in the Book of Common Prayer.
 The Court of High Commission came to be the primary means for disciplining Puritan clergy who refused to conform.
 Unlike regular courts, in the Court of High Commission, there was no right against self-incrimination, and the Court could compel testimony.

 Some bishops went further than the Book of Common Prayer, and required their clergy to conform to levels of extra ceremonialism.
 As noted above, the introduction of altar rails to churches was the most controversial such requirement.
-Puritans were also dismayed by the re-introduction of images (e.g. stained glass windows) to churches which had been without religious images since the iconoclasm of the Reformation.
+Puritans were also dismayed by the re-introduction of Christian art (e.g. stained glass windows) into churches that had been stripped bare since the iconoclasm of the Reformation.